Crataegus Species - The Hawthorns

 Other uses.

 Apart from their delicious flavour, hawthorn fruits have been shown to have a tonic effect on the heart.
 Fruits of our native species are often used in the treatment of weak heart conditions, especially if this is accompanied by high blood pressure.
-Most, if not all other species will have a similar action on the body.
-Thus, as well as adding a delicious new fruit to your diet, if you eat hawthorn fruits you will also be strengthening your heart.
+Most, if not all, other species will have a similar action on the body.

 The young leaves of our native hawthorn can be eaten raw.
 They are not strongly flavoured, but make a pleasant addition to salads.
-Although I have not come across any records of the hawthorn species mentioned in this leaflet having edible leaves, I have eaten them and, consumed in moderation, they are wholesome.
-However, if you try any leaves that have a noticeable bitter almond flavour then these should not be eaten since they are mildly toxic.
+The leaves of other species mention in this section can also be eaten in moderation.
+However, if you try any leaves that have a noticeable bitter almond flavour these should not be eaten since they are mildly toxic.

 The wood of all hawthorn species is very hard and strong.
 If you ever find yourself in the position of having to grub out a tree then the wood is ideal for tool handles and other small items.